matrix-org/matrix-spec/content/client-server-api/_index.md

 ### Redactions

-Since events are extensible it is possible for malicious users and/or servers to add keys that are, for example offensive or illegal.
+Since events are extensible it is possible for malicious users and/or servers to add keys that are, for example, offensive or illegal.
 Since some events cannot be simply deleted, e.g. membership events, we instead 'redact' events.
 This involves removing all keys from an event that are not required by the protocol.
 This stripped down event is thereafter